 Have you thought about why you need to win your child’s heart?

-It is so important to have their hearts because when we do, they are open to our teaching and instruction which gives us the opportunity to pour into them the truths that God is giving us to share with them.
+It is so important to have their hearts.
+When we do, they are open to our teaching and instruction.
+This gives us the opportunity to pour into them the truths that God is giving us to share with them.
 When we don’t have their hearts, we can’t pour any of those truths in.

 If we want to be able to have an influence in our children’s lives, we must have their hearts.
 It will give us the opportunity to influence not just what they do, but who they are.